dlvx/dlvx.blog/_drafts/js-interview.markdown

 let b = null //recommended
 {% endhighlight %}

-##If *null* is a primitive type then why **typeof** null equals 'object' ?
+## If *null* is a primitive type then why **typeof** null equals 'object' ?
 [Read this](http://2ality.com/2013/10/typeof-null.html) and [this](https://stackoverflow.com/questions/18808226/why-is-typeof-null-object) :)

-#3.
-What is an object in Javascript ?
+# What is an object in Javascript ?

 The simplest definition of an object in Javascript, as said by **Anthony Alicea** in his course **Javascript: Understanding the Weird Parts** is that "*an object is a collection of key/value pairs*" and these key/value pairs are what we call *object properties* when the value is a primitive or an object and methods when the value is a function.

 [More info here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Working_with_Objects)

+# What is an array?

-#5.
-What is a method?
+# What is a method?

 A method is just a function that belongs to an object.

-#6.
-What is the meaning of the keyword 'this' in javascript ?
+# What is the meaning of the keyword 'this' in javascript ?

 ***this*** is a property available inside a function that refers to the object that invokes it, in other words, it is a shortcut to the invoking object.
 It will always refer to an object.
 It is also available in the global scope, in which it will refer to the global window object.